Skip to content

 with \(s(t) = \int_0^t e^{h(t')} dt'\), so that \(\ddot s(t) = \dot h(t) \dot s(t)\), and \(\dot u(t) = \frac{\dot s(t)g}{\dot s(t)}+ (u(0) + s(t)g)(-\dot s(t)^{-2})\ddot s(t) = g - u(t)\dot s(t)^{-1}\ddot s(t) = g - \dot h(t)u(t)\).

-We now do one more step: under construction
+We now do one more step: under construction: see Tuckerman's book

 and solve with